Oriol Bohigas: Early life

-Bohigas was born in Barcelona, Spain, on 20 December 1925 in a Catalan bourgeois family.
-His father was the philologist Pere Bohigas i Balaguer and he studied at the Institut-Escola de la Generalitat.
-During the Civil War he moved to Olot, province of Girona, where he continued his high school studies.
+Bohigas was born in Barcelona, Spain, on 20 December 1925, in a Catalan bourgeois family.
+His father was the philologist Pere Bohigas i Balaguer, and he studied at the Institut-Escola de la Generalitat.
+During the Civil War, he moved to Olot, province of Girona, where he continued his high school studies.

-Bohigas graduated in architecture in 1951 from the Escuela Técnica Superior de Arquitectura de Barcelona (Barcelona School of Architecture), where in 1963 he obtained the title of Doctor of Architecture.
+Bohigas graduated in architecture in 1951 from the Escuela Técnica Superior de Arquitectura de Barcelona (Barcelona School of Architecture), where, in 1963, he obtained the title of Doctor of Architecture.

 Career

 Bohigas was a critic of the architecture of his city and an advocate of modernity from as early as age 20.
-In 1950, the group "Grup d'Arquitectes i Tècnics Catalans per al Progrés de l'Arquitectura Contemporània" to which he belonged was condemned, as the censor considered that modern architecture was "leftist-separatist".
-In January of the following year, in the weekly Destino, he harshly criticized Francoist architecture and from there founded the "Grupo R" of modern architects.
+In 1950, the group "Grup d'Arquitectes i Tècnics Catalans per al Progrés de l'Arquitectura Contemporània", to which he belonged, was condemned, as the censor considered that modern architecture was "leftist-separatist".
+In January of the following year, in the weekly Destino, he harshly criticized Francoist architecture and, from there, founded the "Grupo R" of modern architects.

-At the beginning of the 1960s Bohigas founded the firm MBM Arquitectes with David Mackay and Josep Martorell, and published his first book Barcelona entre el Pla Cerdà i el barraquisme (Barcelona between the Pla Cerdà and the shantytown).
-In 1964, he joined the Escuela Técnica Superior de Arquitectura de Barcelona as a professor, and in 1977 he was elected its director, a position he held until 1980.
+At the beginning of the 1960s, Bohigas founded the firm MBM Arquitectes with David Mackay and Josep Martorell and published his first book, Barcelona entre el Pla Cerdà i el barraquisme (Barcelona between the Pla Cerdà and the shantytown).
+In 1964, he joined the Escuela Técnica Superior de Arquitectura de Barcelona as a professor, and in 1977, he was elected its director, a position he held until 1980.
 He was a member of the political current of progressive Catalanism and the gauche divine, which combined the progressive, intellectual and anti-Franco bourgeoisie.

 In the first democratic mandate of the Barcelona City Council in 1980, Bohigas was appointed Urban Planning Delegate under the mayoralty of Narcís Serra, a position he held until 1984.
-He promoted the urban transformation of the city under his principle of "monumentalizing the periphery and functionalizing the center"; the neighborhoods would be equipped with facilities and infrastructures and the city center would be devoted to services and stores, with public schools.
+He promoted the urban transformation of the city under his principle of "monumentalizing the periphery and functionalizing the center"; the neighborhoods would be equipped with facilities and infrastructures, and the city center would be devoted to services and stores, with public schools.
 When he left the delegation, he continued to maintain his urban planning commitment to the city from his private professional office.
 In the local elections of 1991, he joined the Socialists' Party of Catalonia candidacy as an independent.
-After being elected, mayor Pasqual Maragall named him head of Department of Culture with the mandate to provide the city with large cultural infrastructures.
+After being elected, Mayor Pasqual Maragall named him head of the Department of Culture with the mandate to provide the city with large cultural infrastructures.
 On 5 April 1994, Oriol Bohigas resigned due to continuous postponements of his cultural projects caused by the city's post-Olympic economic crisis.